 Three years in office, Malam Danladi has not been able to mobilize support, because the people have continually opposed him - they maintain their position of not recognising him as their ruler.

-The Tangale people were mostly idol/ Spirit worshipers before the advent of colonial rule.
-They have spirits like Nanamudo (Mother of Death), and Yamba (the goddess of creation).[7]
-Present-day Tangale people have deserted their traditional idol worship with Christianity as the major religion in Tangale land and a high percentage of Muslims.[8]
+The Tangale people were mostly idol/ spirit worshipers before the advent of colonial rule.
+They had spirits like Nanamudo (Mother of Death), and Yamba (the goddess of creation).[7]
+Present-day Tangale people have deserted their traditional idol worship and are now predominantly Christian and a small percentage adhere to Islam and traditional religion.[8]